simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `num_is_gt_zero` function docstring

-Set the validation to check that a specified argument's value is greater than zero.<hr>
+Set a validation to check that a specified argument's value is greater than zero.<hr>

 **[Parameters]**